 This principle extends to our recruitment practices, the treatment of members, pupils and staff in chambers and the service we provide to our clients.

-Chambers has a detailed Equality and Diversity policy which is regularly reviewed by the Equality and Diversity committee.
+Chambers has a detailed Equality, Diversity and Inclusion policy which is regularly reviewed by the Equality, Diversity and Inclusion committee.

-Enquiries regarding the Diversity Data or our approach to equality and diversity should be made to our Compliance Officer Neil Wright in the first instance.
+Enquiries regarding the Diversity Data or our approach to equality, diversity and inclusion should be made to our Compliance Officer Jess Best in the first instance.

 You can view the new Equality and Human Rights Commission Report on Access to Justice here.